 Don’t act at the last minute to recover abandoned carts.
 Have your push notification strategy in place right from the beginning, and that’s why you need to automate these.
 With your Shopify store mobile app powered by Plobal Apps, you can set up push notifications in no time.
-This helps you time your push notifications right and also track the success of your messages in real time.
+This helps you time your push notifications and track your messages’ success in real-time.

-Push notifications work the best when you consistently measure their performance and optimize the campaigns.
-You need to understand how your customers are responding to your push messages, identify what works and what doesn’t, and make changes to the campaign for the best of results.
+Push notifications work best when you consistently measure their performance and optimize the campaigns.
+You need to understand how your customers respond to your push messages, identify what works and doesn’t, and make changes to the campaign for the best results.

-Here are a few push notification metrics you should be measuring to recover abandoned carts effectively.
+Here are a few push notification metrics you should measure to recover abandoned carts effectively.

 1. Open rates (interaction and engagement)

-First and foremost, you need to track how many of the total push messages sent, are viewed by your customers.
-You can do so by tracking the number of clicks you receive on the push notifications and the number of messages that were dismissed.
+First and foremost, you need to track how many of the total push messages sent are viewed by your customers.
+You can do so by monitoring the number of clicks you receive on the push notifications and the number of notices dismissed.

 2. Click through rates

-The point of a push notification campaign, is to recover the abandoned carts.
-That’s not going to happen if the customer does not click through your message to reach your app and complete the purchase.
-Click through rates are to be tracked as closely as possible.
+The point of a push notification campaign is to recover abandoned carts.
+That will not happen if the customer does not click through your message to reach your app and complete the purchase.
+Click-through rates are to be tracked as closely as possible.

 3. Delivery count

-Another one of the important metrics, is the number of push notifications that are successfully delivered.
-This needs to be done starting right from the point a push notifications campaign is launched.
+Another essential metric is the number of push notifications that are successfully delivered.
+This needs to be done starting when a push notifications campaign is launched.

 4. App launches

-This metric is a measure of how effective your push notification campaign is at recovering an abandoned cart.
-If the customer does launch your app after a notification is delivered to them, you made them consider completing the purchase and that’s part success.
+This metric measures your push notification campaign’s effectiveness at recovering an abandoned cart.
+If the customer launches your app after a notification is delivered to them, you make them consider completing the purchase, which is a part of success.

 5. Revenue generated

-Your click through rates and app launches, should ideally lead to the revenue generated.
-Track how many sales you were able to make after a push notifications campaign is launched.
-This includes the recovered carts, as well as the additional purchases that a customer makes on returning to your Shopify store mobile app.
+Your click-through rates and app launches should ideally lead to the revenue generated.
+Track how many sales you make after a push notifications campaign is launched.
+This includes the recovered carts and the additional purchases a customer makes on returning to your Shopify store mobile app.

 6. Retention rate

 Sometimes, it takes more than one push notification to recover an abandoned cart.
-It is important to keep your customers engaged, in order to prevent further cart abandonment and keep the channel open for recovery campaigns later.
+It is essential to keep your customers engaged to prevent further cart abandonment and keep the channel open for recovery campaigns later.

 7. App uninstalls and opt-outs